Carey A. Musser, age 85, of Bellefontaine, Ohio passed away at his residence surrounded by family.

 (authored by the family)

-To send flowers to Carey's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Carey A. Musser, please visit our floral store.

 Green Hills Daybreak